drakealexander/game-2/README.md

 Added Games to the file.
-Made with Gamemaker.
+Made with Gamemaker